DmitryBondarenko1/solid-spoon/Console.md

 **Running Console**

-Let's have a look at what we have set up and run a simple Java "Hello World" application with console output.
+Let's have a look at what we have just set up and run a simple Java "Hello World" application with console output.
 After clicking **Run** in the Editor panel, you see a console with the appication output at the bottom of the IntelliJ IDEA main screen.
 Note that all messages are highlighted in accordance with the settings you have made.

 **Managing Console**